-appropriate airscrew is nut into coarse pitch.
+appropriate airscrew is

 put into coarse pitch.

-The lubrication systems are arranged independently and each gearbox has its own oil pump; circulating oil is kept separated by dividing walls in the gearbox casing.
-Lubrication of the port and starboard epicyclic reduction trains identical, whereas the spraying of the starboard driving gears (from the engine shaft to the airscrew shaft) differs slightly from the port one.
-Oil from the port one.
-Oil from the pressure pumps at 70 lb/sq. in. enters the reduction gear casing through a boss on the bottom facing and passes through a hollow aerofoil web in the air duct to the torquemeter diaphragm flange, where it branches fore and aft through drilled oilways.
+The lubrication systems The lubrication systems are arranged independently and each gearbox has its own oil pump; circulating oil is kept separated by dividing walls in the gearbox casing.
+Lubrication of the port and starboard epicyclic reduction trains is identical, whereas the spraying of the starboard driving ears (from the spraying of the starboard driving gears (from the engine shaft to the airscrew shaft) differs slightly from the port one.
+Oil from the pressure pumps at 70 lb./sq. in. enters the reduction gear casing through a boss on the bottom facing and passes through a hollow aerofoil web in the air duct to the torquemeter diaphragm flange, where it branches fore and aft through drilled and aft through drilled oilways.